MarquezProject/marquez/README.md

 # marquez-python

+Marquez-Python is an open source client library package for python that users can use to help build applications that integrate with Marquez.

 Marquez is an open source **metadata service** for the **collection**, **aggregation**, and **visualization** of a data ecosystem's metadata.
 The marquez-python package is a library that interacts with a running instance of the Marquez server.

 # Status
 This project is under active development at WeWork.
 The latest published version can be found [here](https://pypi.org/project/marquez-python/).